manateelazycat/deepin-voice-recorder/manual/en_US/index.md

 ### Help

-You can click to view the manual, which will help you further know and use Deepin Voice Recorder better.
+You can click to view the manual, which will help you further know and use Deepin Voice Recorder.

 1. On Deepin Voice Recorder interface, click on ![icon_menu](icon/icon_menu.svg) .
 2. Click on **Help**.